 If you need any of the products above but cannot afford them, they may be sent to you free (at no charge).

-Pink Noise CD or 'preloaded' Apple iPod Shuffle.
+Pink Noise CD or Flashdrive.
 Before we talk about pink noise you must understand what white noise is.
 White noise is a type of noise that is produced by combining sounds of all different frequencies together.
 If you took all of the imaginable tones that a human can hear and combined them together, you would have white noise.
 The adjective "white" is used to describe this type of noise because of the way white light works.
 White light is light that is made up of all of the different colors (frequencies) of light combined together.
 In the same way, white noise is a combination of all of the different frequencies of sound.
 You can think of white noise as 20,000 tones all playing at the same time.
 Because white noise contains all frequencies, it is frequently used to mask other sounds.
 If you are in a hotel and voices from the room next-door are leaking into your room, you might turn on a fan to drown out the voices.
 The fan produces a good approximation of white noise.
 Why does that work?
 Why does white noise drown out voices?
 Here is one way to think about it.
 Let's say two people are talking at the same time.
 Your brain can normally "pick out" one of the two voices and actually listen to it and understand it.
 If three people are talking simultaneously, your brain can probably still pick out one voice.
 However, if 1,000 people are talking simultaneously, there is no way that your brain can pick out one voice.
 It turns out that 1,000 people talking together sounds a lot like white noise.
 So when you turn on a fan to create white noise, you are essentially creating a source of 1,000 voices.
 The voice next-door makes it 1,001 voices, and your brain can't pick it out any more.
 Now, let's talk about pink noise.
 The task for the hyperacusis patient is to retrain their ears so that everyday sounds (environmental sounds) are once again tolerable.
 Environmental (everyday) sounds typically do not include high frequencies.
 High frequencies occur occasionally - like when a bird is chirping, but not on a regular basis.
 High frequency sounds are bothersome to the hyperacusis patient.
 For that reason, a type of sound that would be most beneficial for the hyperacusis patient, in trying to retrain their ears, would be a type of sound that does NOT include the high frequencies and allows them to live in their surroundings (world) in a way that sound is not a problem.
 That specific sound is pink noise.
 By listening to sounds we hear in every day life, we can see real progress and live in the mainstream of life.
 That is broadband (or pink noise) therapy.
 The directions are simple.
 Listen to this CD or 'preloaded' iPod Shuffle at a comfortable level.
 Comfortable is different for each and every one of us.
 Only you can determine this volume setting.
 Usually the volume should be set at a barely audible level (very soft).
 By doing that it does not exacerbate any patients who also have tinnitus.
 If you start listening to pink noise 5, 10, then 15 minutes for a couple of days you will find that over a short period of time your ears will actually feel comforted by pink noise.
 If you feel you ever have a setback, don't worry.
 Your ears are just getting acquainted with pink noise and will soon welcome this sound – providing you are doing it at a comfortable volume.
 Your goal would be to listen to pink noise at least 2 hours a day or more (ideal is up to 8 hours a day).
 This does not have to be done all at once.
 It can be broken up throughout your day.
 This CD can be played on CD player like a Walkman, or on your stereo.
-The iPod Shuffle comes 'preloaded' with the same pink noise in a WAV file format for best results.
 This was a lengthy explanation of pink noise, but it is critical that you understand this process.
 One final note: The ideal way to retrain your ears with broadband pink noise is through a process called TRT (Tinnitus Retraining Therapy).
 This therapy utilizes a special hearing aid that plays pink noise.
 It is worn on the ears allowing the patient free mobility rather than being tied down to playing a pink noise CD through a walkman or stereo.
 These special hearing devices are available through hearing professionals who have been specially trained to administer this treatment.
 To obtain the name of a doctor, contact the network.

 Flesh colored foam earplugs.
 The network sells flesh colored foam earplugs to it's members.
 For individuals (like us) who routinely wear earplugs in public places, where there is a great deal of noise, this flesh colored feature is a bonus because cosmetically it blends with our natural skin color.
 Typically these earplugs are rolled down and inserted in the ear canal.
 For light ear protection, you can cut these foam earplugs in half and then put them in the ear canal.
 These earplugs have a NRR (noise reducation rating) of 31 decibels.
 Click on this pdf. and subsequent link to learn how to use earplugs.
 It is not as easy as you think and takes practice to obtain the best results: